SouvikUMD/RingSNN-Architecture-vs-ANN/README.md

 # RingSNN-Architecture-vs-ANN
-Energy-Accuracy Tradeoffs in Spiking Neural Networks: Benchmarking Loihi 2 vs. GPU using RingSNN
+Energy-Accuracy Tradeoffs in Spiking Neural Networks: Benchmarking Loihi 2 vs. GPU using RingSNN and ANN baslines for Time-Series Regression Forecasting.